Key Quote

 WOW — ECO-POSTCOLONIALISM — ENVIRONMENT AS COLONIAL LEGACY

-Nichols's poem can be read through the lens of eco-postcolonialism — a critical framework that examines the intersection of environmental destruction and colonial history.
-Eco-postcolonial critics argue that the exploitation of nature in former colonies is not separate from the exploitation of people but is part of the same extractive logic: colonialism treated both land and people as resources to be consumed for profit.
+Nichols's poem can be read through the lens of eco-postcolonialismeco-postcolonialism — A critical approach linking environmental destruction to colonial exploitation — a critical framework that examines the intersection of environmental destruction and colonial history.
+Eco-postcolonial critics argue that the exploitation of nature in former colonies is not separate from the exploitation of people but is part of the same extractive logicextractive logic — A system that treats natural resources and people as commodities to be exploited: colonialism treated both land and people as resources to be consumed for profit.
 Nichols exposes this continuity by positioning the Caribbean landscape as both a living ecosystem and a cultural heritage site — to pollute the rivers is to pollute the culture.
-The speaker's identity as an 'heiress' is politically charged: it asserts sovereignty (supreme authority) over a landscape that colonialism claimed for European powers.
+The speaker's identity as an 'heiress' is politically charged: it asserts sovereigntysovereignty — Supreme authority or self-governance over a territory or people over a landscape that colonialism claimed for European powers.
 By declaring herself the rightful inheritor of Caribbean nature, Nichols performs an act of decolonial reclamation, insisting that the land belongs to its people, not to the corporations that extract its wealth.

 Key Words